open-telemetry/opentelemetry-specification/specification/resource/sdk.md

 all metrics produced by any `Meter` from the provider will be associated with this `Resource`.

 Certain **required** `Resource` attributes MUST be set to a default value if they were not specified when the Resource is associate with a `TracerProvider` or `MeterProvider` (this will result in a new `Resource` being associated, as the original `Resource` is immutable).
 See [Attributes with Default Value](semantic_conventions/README.md#attributes-with-default-value).

-Note that the OpenTelemetry project documents certain ["standard attributes"](semantic_conventions/README.md) that have prescribed semantic meanings.
+Note that there are certain ["standard attributes"](semantic_conventions/README.md) that have prescribed meanings.

 ## Resource creation